Uttejreddy0496/Uttejreddy0496/README.md

 - 👋 Hello!
-This is Uttej Reddy Pakanati
+This is Uttej Reddy Pakanati.
+I'm a data analytics professional with over 4 years of experience working for one of the big 4 accounting firms.

 <!---